SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

                                 * * *

-                                &nbsp;

                                 ### Conclusion

-                                There are a few little extras in the sample code, look if you dare.&nbsp; But were not quite done yet, lets see what else we can add to the base Game State Management sample and improve it further.
+                                There are a few little extras in the sample code, look if you dare.
+But were not quite done yet, lets see what else we can add to the base Game State Management sample and improve it further.